 (a) Grant of Repurchase Right.
-The Company is hereby granted the right (the "Repurchase Right"), exercisable at any time (i) during the nine (9) month period following an exercise of the Option that occurs after the Termination Date to repurchase all or any portion of the Units (the "Unit Repurchase Period").
+The Company is hereby granted the right (the "Repurchase Right"), exercisable at any time (i) during the nine (9) month period following the Termination Date, or (ii) during the nine (9) month period following an exercise of the Option that occurs after the Termination Date to repurchase all or any portion of the Units (the "Unit Repurchase Period").

 (b) Exercise of the Repurchase Right.
 The Repurchase Right shall be exercisable by written notice delivered to each Holder of the Units prior to the expiration of the Unit Repurchase Period.
 The notice shall indicate the number of Units to be repurchased and the date on which the repurchase is to be effected, such date to be not later than the last day of the Unit Repurchase Period.
-On the date on which the repurchase is to be effected, the Company and/or its assigns shall pay to the Holder in cash or cash equivalents (including the cancellation of any purchase-money indebtedness) an amount equal to the Fair Market Value on the date on which the repurchase is to be effected of the Units which are to be repurchased from the Holder.
+On the date on which the repurchase is to be effected, such date to be not later than the last day of the Unit Repurchase Period.
+On the date on which the repurchase) an amount equal to the Fair Market Value on the date on which the repurchase is to be effected of the Units which are to be repurchased from the Holder.
 Upon such payment or deposit into escrow for the benefit of the Holder, the Company and/or its assigns shall become the legal and beneficial owner of the Units being repurchased and all rights and interest thereon or related thereto, and the Company shall have the right to transfer to its own name or its assigns the number of Units being repurchased, without further action by the Holder.